Dear reader of ADxS.org, please excuse the disruption.

 One study examined the EEG structure of atomoxetine responders and non-responders.
 According to the study, atomoxetine works better in those who have increased alpha and delta power in the frontal and temporal areas and in whom there are no deviations in the beta and theta bands.
 Atomoxetine non-responders, on the other hand, showed reduced absolute power in all EEG frequencies or increased alpha and simultaneously increased beta power.
 In the long term, atomoxetine caused a normalization of the excessive alpha and delta values, while these remained unchanged in non-responders.
 Atomoxetine appeared unsuitable in the case of simultaneously elevated alpha, beta and theta values.51

-About 40% to 50% of patients who do not respond to MPH are expected to respond to atomoxetine, and about 75% of patients who respond to MPH are expected to respond to atomoxetine.34
+About 40% to 50% of persons with ADHD who do not respond to MPH are expected to respond to atomoxetine, and about 75% of persons with ADHD who respond to MPH are expected to respond to atomoxetine.34

 Atomoxetine caused an average increase in heart rate of 6.4 beats, Concerta (MPH) of 3 beats and placebo of 0.3 beats.50

-A large study found no increased risk of serious cardiovascular events such as stroke, heart attack or cardiac arrhythmia for atomoxetine among 2,566,995 children.52
+A large study found no increased risk of serious cardiovascular events such as stroke, heart attack or cardiac arrhythmia for atomoxetine among n = 2,566,995 children.53

-A study over 14 years found a 4% increase in the risk of cardiovascular problems per year of taking stimulants (methylphenidate, amphetamines) and, to a lesser extent, non-stimulant atomoxetine.54
+A study over 14 years found an increase in the risk of cardiovascular problems of 4% per year of taking stimulants (methylphenidate, amphetamine drugs) and, to a lesser extent, the non-stimulant atomoxetine.55

-One study found no prolongation of QTcF or QTcB to more than 500 ms or an increase of more than 60 ms.55
+One study found no prolongation of QTcF or QTcB to more than 500 ms or an increase of more than 60 ms.56

-ATX increases histamine,5657 like all other known ADHD medications:
+ATX increases histamine,5758 as do all other known ADHD medications:

 • Amphetamine drugs